 Recitations will meet on Tuesday and Thursday.
-Tuesday recitation will be used for question-and-answer and example problems.
+Tuesday recitation will be used for question-and-answer and to go over lingering questions from past assignments.
 Homework is due at the start of the Thursday recitation.
-Checkpoints will be administered during the Thursday recitation after collecting homework.
+Checkpoints will be administered during the Thursday recitation.
 You will have time to complete two checkpoints per recitation (or you can leave early if you're already happy with your grade).